skypjack/entt/README.md

 ```

 From now on, free functions and member functions that respect the given
-signature can be easily connected to and disconnected from the signal:
+signature can be easily connected to and disconnected from the signal by means
+of a sink:

 ```cpp
 void foo(int, char) { /* ... */ }